ContentMine/workshop-resources/training-guidelines/workflow.md

 		- [ ] How?
 		- [ ] When?
 		- [ ] Where?
 		- [ ] Partners: Media, Organizers, Domain specific, institutions,
 		- [ ] Send to @GrahamSteel to create event page on contentmine.org
-1. (**4-6 weeks ahead**) Think/talk about what people want to learn, check if any of our major use cases applies
+1. (**4-6 weeks ahead**): Framing
+		- [ ] Think/talk about what people want to learn, check if any of our major use cases applies
 		- [ ] Think about requirements: skills, material, preparation
 		- [ ] Think about participant preparation: what people need to do in advance
-1. (**4-6 weeks ahead, optional**) Guest speaker
+1. (**4-6 weeks ahead, optional**): Guest speaker
 	- [ ] ask for attendance
 	- [ ] aks for compliance with date
 	- [ ] send out email:
 		- [ ] event link
 		- [ ] hard facts: date, location, meeting time, participants,
 		- [ ] ask for support in advertisement: personally and institutionally
 		- [ ] questions?
 		- [ ] agenda
 		- [ ] short description of event
-1. (**3-5 weeks ahead**) Identify knowledge gaps and uncertainties and create pre-training assessment.
-Creating and sending out a pre-training assessment is optional.
+1. (**3-5 weeks ahead**):
+		- [ ] Identify knowledge gaps and uncertainties and create pre-training assessment.
 		- [ ] **optional, 4 weeks ahead:** Send out pre-training assessment
 1. (**28d ahead**) Set up repo via template [LINK]()
 	- [ ] Short description
 	- [ ] Time-Schedule
 	- [ ] Trainers with links to personal pages or Twitter
 	- [ ] Preparational material: links to learn in advance
 	- [ ] Travelling information and directions
-1. (**18d ahead**) Remind participants of pre-training assessment
+1. (**18d ahead**, optional) Remind participants of pre-training assessment
 1. (**14d ahead**) Draft session schedule
 	- [ ] Choose modules according to target audience after closing pre-training assessment.
 We have three module categories
 		- A: Introduction sessions
 		- B: application of CMtools to do content mining
 		- C: more hacky sessions, working together on user problems, downstream analysis
-  	- [ ] The session schedule should include short breaks after each session, and possibly time and space for a social event in the evening.
+  	- The session schedule should include short breaks after each session, and possibly time and space for a social event in the evening.
 		- think about: framing, target audience, purpose for project and participants
 		- discuss what should not / can not be done and why
 		- potential technical issues -> prepare solution (additional documentation)